 Leroy has blessed the Tour with his gentle demeanour and giggles since day dot.
 He is extremely frugal with his heckles, so when one slips quietly out of his mouth it is always pure gold, and can throw an opponent completely off their game.

 Leroy began life on Tour in 2010 with a handicap of 32, but quickly brought that down to the twenties, and now sits at the cusp of single figures.
 He’s done that without taking any lessons.
 Leroy is a Bubba-style golf savant, who can read a swing tip in a magazine and then apply it on course consistently to see if it suits him or not.
 If yes, he incorporates it, if no, he ditches it.

-Although he hasn’t won for a little while (he’s been close), Leroy has been clearly the second-best player behind the Great Basil for most of GWT history.
+Although he hasn’t many titles in the last five years (he’s been close), Leroy has been clearly the second-best player behind the Great Basil for most of GWT history.
 His recent cross-training in MTB, snowboarding, bushwalking and tennis has seen him just a tiny bit off his absolute best form in some of the recent Majors.
 And that couple of percent may have been the difference between winning and finishing second.

 - Lost Bougle (2010/11, 13/14 & 15/16)

 - Wandererererer (2014)

 World Number One : 39 Weeks (Jan – Oct 2014)

 Player of the Year : Twice (2014, 16)

 Lost Bougle Best Shot : 2015/16